AnswerDotAI/gpu.cpp/README.md

 - Auxillary Computation - Q[X]oRA variants, Speculative Decoding, Constrained Decoding

-Performing custom computations over compute-intensive foundation models benefits from low-level control of the GPU and current tooling for low-level GPU computation is heavily focused on CUDA as a first class citizen.
+Performing custom computations over compute-intensive foundation models benefits from low-level control of the GPU.
+At this time, tooling for implementing low-level GPU computation is heavily focused on CUDA as a first class citizen.

-This leaves a gap in portability, making many R&D algorithms that work in the data center do not get operationalized to for everyday use to run on compute that's broadly accessible.
+This leaves a gap in portability, meaning R&D algorithms that work in the data center do not get operationalized to for everyday use to run on compute that's broadly accessible.

 We created gpu.cpp as a lightweight C++ library that allows us to easily and directly implement native low-level GPU algorithms as part of R&D and drop